Criticism of value-form theory: Subjective and objective

 There are also anthropologists such as the socialist Lawrence Krader and the anarchist David Graeber who have argued that Marx's value categories should be modified in the light of historical and anthropological research about how human communities value objects.

 Ever since Werner Sombart and Nikolai Bukharin first argued it, Marx's theory of value has been described as a purely objective theory of value, as opposed to the subjective theory of the bourgeois economists.
 However, Krader argued (just like Mikhail Tugan-Baranovsky and Oskar R. Lange) that Marx's theory of value and the theory of utility are compatible, i.e., the one does not exclude the other; and Krader insisted that value has both objective and subjective aspects.
-Graeber's work is very focused on how value categories shape human lives, and the direct political effects of that.
+Graeber's work was very focused on how value categories shape human lives, and the direct political effects of that.

 To understand and aggregate the subjective preferences that determine trading choices and economic decisions in the real world, those subjective preferences themselves have to be treated as knowable, objective and measurable data.
 Therefore, even a subjective theory of value cannot get away entirely from treating value also as an objective social fact.
 If that wasn't the case, then all economic statistics and marketing research would be invalid and useless.
 It follows that in the real world, all economists always have to deal with both subjective value and value as an objective market reality.
 True, Marx focused mainly on the overall objective outcomes of capitalist valuations.
 Individual workers and individual owners of capital could not determine what the markets were going to do, although important decisions by politicians can strongly influence the markets.
 Yet that obviously did not mean, that workers and capitalists made no subjective valuations or choices at all, or that they were completely at the mercy of market forces.

 On this view, value cannot exist without the presence of valuing subjects, it is just that the value of objects escapes from their control, and starts to lead a life of its own, independent from the volitions of particular individuals.
 Paradoxically, as Marx himself says, the more that producers become dependent on exchange, the more exchange appears to become independent of them.
 That is, markets can not only favour the interests of the individual, but can also work against the interests of the individual, because they have their own independent dynamics.
 Market movements can be quite different from what people expected or predicted, giving rise to many theories of market expectations, to fathom how trading patterns and people's expectations interact and influence each other.